Dinner by the fire, fondues, cognac with chocolate or stay over (1 kid stays free)

 Rise and shine with Cape Town’s hearty breakfast pit-stops

-The mantra ‘breakfast is the most important meal of the day’ holds true for good reason; breakfast improves your concentration, increases your metabolism and helps regulate your weight.
-From young professionals to laid-back surfers, early risers need fuel to kick-start their engines (the word ‘breakfast’ literally means breaking the fast).
+The mantra "breakfast is the most important meal of the day" holds true for good reason; breakfast improves your concentration, increases your metabolism and helps regulate your weight.
+From young professionals to laid-back surfers, early risers need fuel to kickstart their engines.

-Luckily, Cape Town has its fair share of top spots that offer first-class breakfast pickings.
-While chain restaurants, such as Knead and Melissa’s, are morning-time mainstays, the Mother City also has no shortage of unique, one-of-a-kind breakfast places prime for getting the day rolling in the right way.
+Luckily, Cape Town has its fair share of top spots that offer first-class breakfast pickings and there is no shortage of unique, one-of-a-kind breakfast places prime for getting the day rolling in the right way.
 From a full English brekkie to a humble cuppa joe, offerings are vast and varied, and we’ve compiled a list of some of the best breakfast pit-stops that Cape Town has to offer.

 Serving scrumptious breakfasts from early, this trendy city centre café is conveniently located for those who work and live near Long Street.
 Thanks to a hip 2012 renovation, the little eatery features an exquisite design and a distinctive modern continental.
 Early risers can choose from a list of gorgeous gourmet breakfasts, such as the Scramble Delight, or can opt for freshly baked breads and pastries (we recommend the croissants).
 Breakfast is served from 6:30am – 5pm, Mondays to Fridays, and 8:30am – 4:30pm on Saturdays.
 Prices vary between R30 and R60.